 After attending The Common Reading Program, a conference session at the 2008 San Francisco, California, First Year Experience national conference, Dr. Dixie Dennis, an Austin Peay State University (APSU) administrator, decided to create a similar reading initiative for APSU students.
 Following this conference, Dr. Dennis invited faculty from the academic colleges and the library, personnel from new student programs, public relations, the book store, student life and leadership, and an APSU student to form a committee.
 This committee established The Peay Read to provide a sense of community and to contribute to the academic experiences for APSU 1000 students.
 Unlike traditional first-year-experience common reading programs, The Peay Read opportunity includes sophomore, junior, and senior students.

 Each year, all first-year students will submit creative responses centered on themes in the selected book.
 Finalists will be invited to a dinner with Kelsey Timmerman.
 For a complete schedule of Peay Read activities, please see Events.

-This year, The Peay Read Committee hopes that after reading Where am I Wearing?, our students reflect on how they might apply this message, "The people I met have inspired me to be a better neighbor, consumer, donor, volunteer, and a better glocal (global and local) citizen" (pg. xiv).
+This year, The Peay Read Committee hopes that after reading Where am I Eating?, our students reflect on how they might apply this message, ‘you will make your biggest impact by operating from your Axis of Awesome’ (Timmerman 283).